tsmatz/azure-spatial-analysis/Readme.md

 ## Check results

-In this deployment, the spatial analysis container will read the stream of [this video](https://teamfileshare.blob.core.windows.net/spatialanalysis-demo-data/line-crossing.mp4?sp=r&st=2021-04-26T22:53:17Z&se=2024-04-27T06:53:17Z&spr=https&sv=2020-02-10&sr=b&sig=sfy4Z%2BQPnMnL2wqA5F0Mw0VVGIoqHG1vtr0IhvhqCuI%3D), instead of RTSP inputs (camera inputs).<br>
+In this deployment, the spatial analysis container will read the stream of [this video](https://teamfileshare.blob.core.windows.net/spatialanalysis-demo-data/line-crossing.mp4?sp=r&st=2021-04-26T22:53:17Z&se=2024-04-27T06:53:17Z&spr=https&sv=2020-02-10&sr=b&sig=sfy4Z%2BQPnMnL2wqA5F0Mw0VVGIoqHG1vtr0IhvhqCuI%3D) (which is also used in Spatial Analysis tutorial in official document), instead of RTSP inputs (camera inputs).<br>
 By Spatial analysis configuration in deployment.json (see ```SPACEANALYTICS_CONFIG```), the spatial analysis container will track the person's line-crossing events in this video.

 > Note : To use video recording, make sure to set ```VIDEO_IS_LIVE``` to false in Spatial analysis configuration.